-Working freely from Joseph Conrad’s debut novel, Akerman tells the story of a European trader in 1950s Malaysia whose dreams of a Western life for his Malay daughter slowly lead to destruction.
+Working freely from Joseph Conrad’s debut novel, Chantal Akerman tells the story of a European trader in 1950s Malaysia whose dreams of a Western life for his Malay daughter slowly lead to destruction.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing